A Onetime “High-Society” Church That Learned To Welcome Those on the Margins

 - 1974 The altar cross, made by local sculptor John Cavanaugh, is given to the parish by Douglas Whitlock, chair of the Phoenix Rising Project

-- 1976 St. Thomas’ Park dedicated; ordination of women approved
+- 1976 St. Thomas’ Park is dedicated; the ordination of women is approved by the Episcopal Church

 - 1991 The Rev. Henry Breul announces his retirement; the Rev. John Keller becomes priest-in-charge

-- 1992 The Rev. James C. Holmes called as the seventh rector
+- 1992 The Rev. James C. Holmes is called as the seventh rector

-- 1998 St. Thomas’ approves service for the blessing of same-sex unions
+- 1998 St. Thomas’ approves a service for the blessing of same-sex unions

-- 2000 Renovation of St. Thomas’ Park completed and park re-dedicated
+- 2000 Renovation of St. Thomas’ park is completed and the park re-dedicated

 On November 1, 2004, All Saints’ Day, the Rev. Dr. Nancy Lee Jose began to serve—and in January 2005 was formally installed—as the eighth rector in St. Thomas’ history.
 During her tenure, St. Thomas’ experienced an unprecedented period of growth and expansion of our ministries.
 Parish leaders determined it was time for us to construct a building that better suited our needs as a parish.